USEPA/WNTR/documentation/developers.rst

 	nosetests -v --with-coverage --cover-package=wntr wntr

+For more information on nosetests, see  http://nose.readthedocs.io/.

 Documentation
 ---------------------
 WNTR includes a user manual that is built using Read the Docs.
 Using this service, the user manual is rebuilt each time changes are made to the code.
-The documentation is publicly available at http://wntr.readthedocs.io/ The user manual includes an overview, installation instructions, simple examples, and information on the code structure and functions.
+The documentation is publicly available at http://wntr.readthedocs.io/.
+The user manual includes an overview, installation instructions, simple examples, and information on the code structure and functions.
-WNTR includes documentation on the application program interface (API) for all public functions, methods, and classes.
+WNTR includes documentation on the API for all public functions, methods, and classes.
 New content is marked `Draft`.

 Examples
 ---------------------
-WNTR includes examples to help get new users started.
+WNTR includes examples to help new users get started.
 These examples are intended to demonstrate high level features and use cases for WNTR.
 The examples are tested to ensure they stay current with the software project.